 A stroke can happen to anyone at any time.
 It occurs when the blood supply to part of your brain is cut off, depriving brain tissue of oxygen and nutrients.
 Within minutes, brain cells begin to die during a stroke.
 A stroke is a medical emergency and timely treatment is crucial.
 Someone who had a small stroke may only have weakness of an arm or leg.
 But someone who had a larger stroke may be permanently paralyzed on one side of their body or lose their ability to speak.
 How a person is affected by a stroke depends on where the stroke occurs in the brain and how much of the brain is damaged.
 Some people recover completely from strokes, but more than two-thirds will have some type of disability.

 Types of Strokes

 Ischemic Stroke – This is the most common type of stroke.
-An ischemic stroke is an injury to the brain or blood clot to the brain in the cerebral artery.
-87% of strokes are an ischemic stroke.
+An ischemic stroke is an injury to the brain or a blood clot in the brain in the cerebral artery.
+87% of strokes are ischemic strokes.

-Cryptogenic Stoke – A stroke with unknown causes is called a cryptogenic stroke.
+Cryptogenic Stroke – A stroke with unknown causes is called a cryptogenic stroke.
 25% to 30% of ischemic strokes are cryptogenic.
 Cryptogenic stroke is higher in African Americans and Hispanics.

-Hemorrhagic Stroke – A hemorrhagic stroke is a brain aneurysm, sudden burst in the brain or when a blood vessel ruptures spilling blood into the brain.
+Hemorrhagic Stroke – A hemorrhagic stroke is a brain aneurysm, a sudden burst in the brain, or when a blood vessel ruptures spilling blood into the brain.
 It is the least common of the two types of stroke and often results in death.